sbhima/sbhima.github.io/README.md

 All of the planet textures were from Adobe Stock Images...the abstract colorful wallpapers found online look an awful lot like planets...

-If your curious about anythign on there, don't hesitate to reach out at: shivank.bhimavarapu@gmail.com
+If your curious about anything on there, don't hesitate to reach out at: shivank.bhimavarapu@gmail.com